Immigration Advice Service

 UK Visa Appeal Process

-t can be frustrating to receive a ‘Visa Denied’ letter from the Home Office.
+Receiving a ‘Visa Denied’ letter from the Home Office can be frustrating.
 Especially considering the stress and effort that goes into making an application.

-With around 15% of visa applications being denied many find themselves wondering about the visa appeal process.
+With around 15% of visa applications being denied, many wonder about the visa appeal process.
 The Home Office scrutinize each application very carefully.
 Simple mistakes may cause your entire application to be denied.
 You will also not be entitled to a refund for the price of the Home Office fees should you have your visa denied.

 How can IAS help?

 One of our lawyers can work with you to answer any questions you have about the visa refusal appeal process.
 Your lawyer will investigate the grounds of your refusal, liaise with the Home Office and assess your right of appeal.
-If you are eligible to appeal, they will then guide you through the visa appeal process.
+They will guide you through the visa appeal process if you are eligible to appeal.

 They will write a detailed Letter of Representation to support your appeal application.
 This letter will include details about the merits of your case and evidence that the Home Office decision should be overturned.
 If necessary, your lawyer will also physically represent you if your case is heard at a tribunal.
-If you have had your visa denied, contact our immigration lawyers on +1844 290 6312 or make an inquiry online for assistance.
+If you have had your visa denied, contact our immigration lawyers on +1844 290 6312 or reach out online for assistance.

 EXCELLENT